Team-Grace/devgrace/docs/prepareDocs/en/utils/common/getViewportSize.md

 # getViewportSize

-Returns the current `Viewport Size`.
+A function that returns `Viewport Size`.
 In a server environment, it returns `{ width: 0, height: 0}`.

 <br />